Aelisya/AdGuard-Home-Filters/README.md

 Basic One on the repo or microsoft plus (unlock all microsoft domain).

 ## Ok and the upstream DNS ?
-For that i use AdGuard Unfiltered.
+For that i use Quad9.

 ## And for the protocol ?
-I use Dns over Quic because encryption is at a lower layer than Dns over HTTPS (and don't let the possibility to many treat that DoH expose us).\
+I use Dns over Tls because encryption is at a lower layer than Dns over HTTPS (and don't let the possibility to many treat that DoH expose us).\
-quic://dns-unfiltered.adguard.com
+tls://dns.quad9.net

 ## For the DNS priming servers ?
-AdGuard unfiltered IPV6 : 2a10:50c0::1:ff

-## You enable parental control but i want to show adult website !
-I will recommand you to allow list them, since many adult website are infected with malware and viruses.
+Quad9 : 9.9.9.9

 ## Source
 - [DMN - NEXTDNS](https://github.com/nextdns/metadata/)
 - My own modification.

-All rules are uncommented and unwhitelisted, so they will generate false positive.